I Vitelloni: Critical response

-I Vitelloni opened in the United States on 7 November 1956 to generally positive reviews.
-In his New York Times review, Bosley Crowther reported that Fellini, with "his volatile disposition and a desire to make a stinging film ... does certainly take a vigorous whiplash to the breed of over-grown and over-sexed young men who hang around their local poolrooms and shun work as though it were a foul disease.
+I Vitelloni, distributed by Janus Films, opened in the United States on 7 November 1956 to generally positive reviews.
+In his New York Times review, Bosley Crowther reported that Fellini, with "his volatile disposition and a desire to make a stinging film... does certainly take a vigorous whiplash to the breed of over-grown and over-sexed young men who hang around their local poolrooms and shun work as though it were a foul disease.
 He ridicules them with all the candor of his sharp neo-realist style, revealing their self-admiration to be sadly immature and absurd.
 And without going into reasons for the slack state of these young men, he indicates that they are piteous and merit some sympathy too".
 For John Simon, Nino Rota's music was one "of the most brilliant features of the film ...
 The first [of its two main themes] is a soaring, romantic melody that can be made to express nostalgia, love, and the pathos of existence ...
 Slowed down, [the second main theme] becomes lugubrious; with eerie figurations in the woodwinds it turns sinister.
 The quicksilver changes in the music support the changing moods of the story".

 The film was re-released internationally on the tenth anniversary of Fellini's death in 2003.
-For the San Francisco Chronicle, Mick LaSalle noted that I Vitelloni was "a film of sensitivity, observation and humor – a must-see for Fellini enthusiasts and a worthwhile investment for everyone else.
+For the San Francisco Chronicle, Mick LaSalle noted that I Vitelloni was "a film of sensitivity, observation and humor—a must-see for Fellini enthusiasts and a worthwhile investment for everyone else.
 Those less taken by the maestro may find I Vitelloni to be a favorite among his works".
 Michael Wilmington of the Chicago Tribune wrote: "In Italy, it remains one of Fellini's most consistently loved movies.
 It should be in America as well ...
 If you still remember that terrific drunk scene, Alberto Sordi's pre-Some Like It Hot drag tango or the way the little boy balances on the train track at the end, you should know that this picture plays as strongly now as it did in 1956 or whenever you first saw it.
 I know I had a ball watching I Vitelloni again.
 It reminded me of the old gang."
-A. O. Scott of the New York Times praised the film writing "It shows all of Fellini's unrivaled virtues -- his lyrical sense of place, his abiding affection for even the most hapless of his characters, his effortless knack for limpid, bustling composition -- and very few of his putative vices."
+A. O. Scott of the New York Times wrote that the film "shows all of Fellini's unrivaled virtues—his lyrical sense of place, his abiding affection for even the most hapless of his characters, his effortless knack for limpid, bustling composition—and very few of his putative vices."

-On the review aggregator website Rotten Tomatoes, I Vitelloni has an approval rating of 100% based on 26 reviews, with an average score of 8.70/10.
+On the review aggregator website Rotten Tomatoes, I Vitelloni has an approval rating of 100% based on 29 reviews, with an average score of 8.70/10.